julienmoeys/julienmoeys.github.io/Quotations.md

 Åström][KJAstrom] at a seminar in Collège de France (Seminar organised by Gérard Berry, available online).
-The original paper is: Golomb, SOLOMON W. "[Mathematical models: Uses and limitations ][SolomonGolomb]."
+The original paper is: Golomb, SOLOMON W. "[Mathematical models: Uses and limitations ][MathModel]."
 Reliability, IEEE Transactions on 20, no. 3 (1971): 130-131.

 Note: _I haven't been able to check the quotation myself, and I